 - Energy Level: High

-The Affenpinscher is a dog that stands between 9 and 12 inches tall and weighs around 10 pounds.
-The Affenpinscher’s body is wide, with a robust chest.
+The Affenpinscher is a dog between 9 and 12 inches tall and weighs around 10 pounds.
+The Affenpinscher’s body is broad, with a sturdy chest.

-The coat is harsh and dense and can be black, silver-gray, or reddish-brown.
+The coat is harsh and thick and can be black, silver-gray, or reddish-brown.

 The eyes are large with thick eyebrows.
 This dog has protruding jaws and a lower lip with a monkey-faced appearance.
 The Affenpinscher has a short snout and naturally drooping pointed ears or semi-straight.